A vaginal itch can be inconvenient and bothersome.

 1. Yeast infection

-Other symptoms of Candidiasis include vaginal redness and swelling, vaginal discharge (usually thick, white and cheesy in nature), pain during sex, and painful urination.
+Besides itching, symptoms of Candidiasis include vaginal redness and swelling, vaginal discharge (usually thick, white and cheesy in nature), pain during sex, and painful urination.

 Pregnancy, diabetes, antibiotic use, and lifestyle factors such as diet and stress are all risk factors for yeast infections.